 If this is your first time hearing about FR clothing, then let’s start with the reason for flame-resistant clothing.
 These are garments that are worn in areas where a worker is exposed to flame or heat.
 They are intended to resist ignition, prevent the spread of flames, and self-extinguish almost immediately after removal from the original ignition source.
-Flame-resistant garments have specific requirements they must meet, include National Fire Protection Association (NFPA) Standard 2112.
+Flame-resistant garments have specific requirements they must meet, including National Fire Protection Association (NFPA) Standard 2112.
 For additional information on NFPA 2112, see our article devoted to the topic here.

 The 4 Different Types of FR Fabric

 According to Bulwark, each type of Flame-Resistant fabric requires special safety and care considerations.
 There are currently four different variations:

 - Inherently FR Fibers – these are defined as having flame-resistance as an essential characteristic of the fiber.
 These fibers don’t require additional flame-retardant chemicals, due to the fibers being naturally flame resistant.

 Treated Fabrics – these are fibers that are treated with a flame retardant chemical to make them flame-resistant.
 Example is cotton, which is not normally protective, but the treatment make them FR.

 - Treated Fibers – the fabric created from treated synthetic fibers, which extruded with a flame retardant chemical in the fiber-forming process, become flame-resistant for the life of the garment because the flame retardant cannot be removed by wear of laundering.

 - Blends – some FR fabric is a hybrid blend of treated and inherently FR fibers.

 Why Do I Need To Wash my Flame Resistant Clothing Differently?

 If this is a question you are asking yourself, then it’s definitely important to note these points, when washing any FR-treated clothing.
 Below are all the points from Bulwark, when washing your FR garments, at home.

 How To Wash Your Flame Resistant Clothing At Home

 - Wash separately in a Normal or Cotton cycle at any water temperature up to a maximum of 140ºF (60ºC).
 Use any typical home laundry detergent.
 Do not use soap (tallow soap containing animal fats).